Mat0108/ProjectTimer/README.md

 # Project Timer

-Our project timer is named "Timeroo".
+Our project timer named "Timeroo".
 Timeroo is a web application that allows you to manage and see all the times, you have passed on your projects which you also able to assign one or more groups to a project you wanted.
 This group contains all the users that you wanted to invite or add.

 ## Team members